Flatter, faster: scaling momentum for optimal speedup of SGD: Related Works

 \section{Related Works}

 \paragraph{Loss Landscape in Overparametrized Networks} The geometry of the loss landscape is very hard to understand for real-world models. \cite{choromanska2015loss} conjectured, based on empirical observations and on an idealized model, that most local minima have similar loss function values.
 Subsequent literature has shown in wider generality the existence of a manifold connecting degenerate minima of the loss function, particularly in overparametrized models.
 This was supported by work on mode connectivity \citep{freeman2016topology,garipov2018loss,draxler2018essentially,kuditipudi2019explaining}, as well as on empirical observations that the loss Hessian possesses a large set of (nearly) vanishing eigenvalues \citep{sagun2016eigenvalues,sagun2017empirical}.
 In particular, \citet{nguyen2019connected} showed that for overparametrized networks with piecewise linear activations, all global minima are connected within a unique valley.
+In contrast, under-parametrized networks generally have multiple isolated local minima \citet{liu2022loss}.

 \paragraph{The Implicit Regularization of SGD} \citet{wei2019noise}, assuming the existence of a zero-loss valley, observed that SGD noise leads to a decrease in the trace of the Hessian. \citet{blanc2020implicit} demonstrated that SGD with label noise in the overparametrized regime induces a regularized loss that accounts for the decrease in the trace of the Hessian. \citet{damian2021label} extend this analysis to finite learning rate. \citet{pmlr-v134-haochen21a} study the effect of non-isotropic label noise in SGD and find a theoretical advantage in a quadratic overparametrized model. \cite{wu2022does} show that only minima with small enough Hessians (in Frobenius norm) are stable under SGD.
 The specific regularization induced by SGD was found in quadratic models \citep{pillaud2022label}, 2-layer Relu networks \citep{blanc2020implicit}, linear models \citep{li2021happens}, diagonal networks \citep{pesme2021implicit}.
-Additionally, \citet{kunin2021limiting} studied the limiting diffusive dynamics induced by SGD both empirically and in a simple theoretical model.
+Additionally, \citet{kunin2021limiting} and \citet{xie2021a} studied the diffusive dynamics induced by SGD both empirically and in a simple theoretical model.